joby-lol/php-bracketeer/README.md

 # Bracketeer

-Bracketeer is a web-authoring markup language designed to combine the best features of Markdown and bbCode-style shortcodes into one intuitive and flexible plaintext web-authoring language that can be easily integrated into a variety of contexts.
+Bracketeer is a web-authoring markup language designed to combine the best features of Markdown and wiki-inspired tags that use double square brackets, and are designed to be as easy as possible to extend and integrate into your own projects.
+There is also a unified system for resolving links and embedded content that is designed to be easily integrated into your own CMS.

 ## Development status

 This library is still very much under **active development** and should not be used in production.
-There is likely to be a large update in the future in which the architecture changes significantly around how bbcode and wiki link tags are parsed.

 ## Installation

-Install with `composer install joby/bracketeer`
+Install with `composer require joby/bracketeer`

 Note that this language is **very much** designed to be integrated into a larger CMS of some kind.
 Its primary benefit is integrating with your own URL/slug resolution system, for linking to CMS content page.
 For example, if you